 There are a few remaining odds and ends to the trie implementation.

-- 1. You need to keep track of the total number of words stored in the trie. - 2.
-You should add support for reading words from a file using a Scanner.
-You may find the Scanner handout on the course webpage helpful. - 3.
+You need to keep track of the total number of words stored in the trie.
+Also, you should add support for reading words from a file using a Scanner.
 Creating an iterator to traverse the trie involves a recursive exploration of all paths through the trie to find all of the contained words.
 Remember that it is only words (not prefixes) that you want to operate on and that the iterator needs to access the words in alphabetical order.
-You may find the approach that we used in the ReverseIterator.java example from class helpful (e.g., creating a data structure that contains the elements in the desired order and returning an iterator for that data structure).